zendannyy/zenlabs/resources.md

 ### [Learkn](https://learkn.com/)
-A marketplace for eduactional courses, all free.
+A marketplace for educational courses, all free.

 ### [Command Line Kung Fu](http://blog.commandlinekungfu.com/)
 For fun one off problems and solutions from the command line, all 3 major OS